limbo56/PlayerSettings/README.md

-#Lobby-PlayerPreferences
+#Player Settings
-####This is the official source code of the plugin Lobby&PlayerPreferences.
+####This is the official source code of the plugin Player Settings.

 #Info
 ####1.
-Lobby&PlayerPreferences supports from 1.7 to 1.9.4.
+Player Settings supports from 1.8 to 1.10.
 The plugin adds a very cool and configurable menu to your server's lobby/hub

 ####2.
 The plugin works with the spigot/craftbukkit/paperspigot etc.